SunnySuite/Sunny.jl/entangled-refactor-plan.md

 Ordering rationale: B is the linchpin; A de-risks it cheaply; C/D mechanical once B lands.
 Do NOT attempt B+C+D in one session.
 Golden invariant throughout: "Dimer Tests" golden intensities in `test/test_entangled_units.jl`.

-## Fresh-session kickoff prompt (Phase A)

-> Continue the EntangledUnits refactor.
-SC and SWT are already thin wrappers consuming
-> `nparts` MeasureSpecs.
-Next: Phase A — inventory exactly what `EntangledSystem`
-> provides beyond a plain `System` (two-system pairing, dynamics sync, construction,
-> aliasing) and map each to its future home on a unified `System`.
-Read
-> `src/EntangledUnits/TypesAndAliasing.jl` and `EntangledUnits.jl`.
-No code changes yet
-> — produce the inventory and confirm whether `sys_origin` can collapse to
-> crystal+buffer.
-Test recipe is in CLAUDE.local.md.

-## Notes
-- Start Phase B+ in a FRESH julia-mcp session (struct redefs; Revise can't track).
-- Commit the current SC work before starting the next phase (clean `git status`).
-- Test recipe: see "Tests" section of CLAUDE.local.md (run_tests at repo ROOT via julia-mcp; LOAD_PATH trick; don't Pkg.develop into test env).